armory/documentation/_spinnaker_install_admin_guides/api-endpoint.md

      -passin pass:${GATE_KEY_PASSWORD}
    ```

-1. Use the CA to sign the server's request and create the Deck server certificate
+1. Use the CA to sign the server's request and create the Gate server certificate
 (in `pem` format).
 If using an external CA, they will do this for you.

    This will prompt for the pass phrase used to encrypt `ca.key`.